 Your triceps — the muscle that sits on the back of your arm and flexes your elbow — are important for building bigger arms and moving more weight on the bench press.
-And few moves are better at strengthening and growing the triceps than the JM Press — a bench press-skull crusher hybrid that allows you to lift more weight and has direct carryover to horizontal pressing movements.
+And few moves are better at strengthening and growing your triceps than the JM Press — a bench press-skull crusher hybrid that allows you to lift more weight and has direct carryover to horizontal pressing movements.

 The move is the brainchild of esteemed powerlifter JM Blakely, and it’s now used by strength athletes as an aid to their bench press training.
 Below, we’ll walk you through how to do the JM press, the move’s benefits, alternatives and variations.

 - Common JM Press Mistakes

 - Benefits of the JM Press

 - Frequently Asked Questions

 To perform the JM Press, you’ll take the lying position and approximate hand-placement of a traditional close-grip bench press and perform the movement by lowering the bar toward your chin and back up to the starting position.
 Below, you’ll find a step-by-step process on how to perform this exercise properly.

 Set up for a close-grip bench press.
 Lie on a weight bench with your feet set flat on the floor just outside shoulder-width apart, with the barbell positioned above your forehead.

 Tip: You do not want to be positioned directly under the barbell, as this will not allow for a full range of motion during the press.
 Being positioned too close also runs the risk of hitting the bar on the rack when lowering the bar.